warpw0lf/Extending-the-JWKS-Server/README.md

 ## 2. Start the Application

-Open your terminal and navigate to the project directory:
+Open your terminal and navigate to the project directory and use the commands:

 ```bash